 Page

 Prospectus Summary 1

 Risk Factors 4

 Information Regarding Forward-Looking Statements 17

 Use of Proceeds 17

 Market for our Common Stock 17

 Dividend Policy 17

 Selected Financial Data 18

 Management's Discussion and Analysis of Financial Condition and Results of Operations 20

 Business 30

 Management 53

-Page
+That the second Page

 Related Party Transactions 66

 Security Ownership of Certain Beneficial Owners and Management 68

 Selling Stockholders 71

 Description of Capital Stock 74

 Plan of Distribution 77

 The Japanese Equity Markets 80

 Tax Matters 82

 Legal Matters 86

 Experts 86

 Where You Can Find Additional Information 86

 Index to Financial Statements F-1

 You should rely only on information contained in this prospectus.
 We have not authorized any person to provide you with information that differs from what is contained in this prospectus.
-If any person does provide you with information that differs from what is contained in this prospectus, you should not rely on it.
-This prospectus is not an offer to sell or the solicitation of an offer to buy any securities other than the securities to which it relates, or an offer of solicitation in any jurisdiction where offers or sales are not permitted.
+This prospectus is not an offer to sell or the solicitation of an offer to buy any securities other than the securities to which it relates, or an offer or solicitation in any jurisdiction where offers or sales are not permitted.
 The information contained in this prospectus is accurate only as of the date of this prospectus, even though this prospectus may be delivered or shares may be sold under this prospectus on a later date.

-References in this prospectus to "we," "our," "us," "the Company" and "MediciNova" refer to MediciNova, Inc., a Delaware corporation.
+References in this prospectus to "we," "our," "us," the "Company" and "MediciNova" refer to MediciNova, Inc., a Delaware corporation.